CORONAVIRUS (COVID-19) IMPACT: LIVING HOPE INTERNATIONAL

 The kids and staff are doing well.

-Nations Ministry Institute (La Viña) has been suspended until further notice and the enrolled students were sent home.
+Nations Ministry Institute (La Viña) has been suspended until further notice.
+A limited session is being evaluated for the fall of 2020.

 The United States and Mexico have agreed to restrict non-essential travel across our shared border.

 The official date for the US/Mexico border to reopen is July 21st however it may be extended to curb the spread of the coronavirus.
 Non-essential travel to non-citizens is prohibited.
 Most flights are canceled.

 At this time Esperanza Viva Youth Home campuses remain open but under strict protocols of hygiene and prevention.
 The CDC has issued a number of best practices and steps to take in the prevention of contracting or spreading the virus.
 Included in their advice are cautions for high-risk individuals to avoid travel.
 Living Hope International (LHI) agrees with this advice, despite it having the potential impact on our ministry partners and prospective visitors.